 The trail ahead from Chhistibang to Khopra Ridge is a continuous ascent, with small streams and waterfalls running alongside it on both sides.
 As you ascend, the views of the clouds playing around the ridge on either side are enchanting.
-Every step towards Khopra brings you closer to the Dhaulagiri range, culminating in majestic mountain ranges all around you when you finally reach the tea house there.
+Every step towards Khopra brings you closer to the Dhaulagiri range, culminating in majestic mountain ranges when you finally reach the tea house.

 Distance: 15 km

 Time Taken: 8 hours

 We will start the trek early today as it will be the longest day.
 The first 45 minutes will be a level walk with scenic views of the Dhaulagiri range.
 After that, the trail will turn into a ridge walk with multiple climbs and descents for the next two hours.

 We will see the world’s deepest valley, Kaligandaki, between Mt Tukuche and Mt Nilgiri North.
 Make sure to take plenty of breaks and enjoy the views!